Greece runestones: Södermanland

 There are seven runestones in Södermanland that relate of voyages to Greece.
-Two of them appear to mention commanders of the Varangian Guard and a second talks of a thegn, a high ranking warrior, who fought and died together with Greeks.
+Two of them appear to mention commanders of the Varangian Guard, and a second talks of a thegn, a high-ranking warrior, who fought and died alongside Greeks.

 Sö Fv1954;20

 The runestone Sö Fv1954;20 (location) was discovered in 1952 approximately 500 m west-south-west of Nolinge manor during the plowing of a field, together with an uninscribed stone.
 It was consequently part of a twin monument and they had been positioned about 2–3 m apart on both sides of a locally important road, where they had marked a ford.
 Both stones had lost their upper parts and the present height of the runestone is 1.52 m (of which 1.33 m is above ground) and it is 0.55 m wide.
 It is classified as being carved in runestone style Fp.